jfmossing/isr-snowflake-pipeline/Readme.md

-# 🛰️ ISR Data Pipeline Simulation with Snowflake
+# ISR Data Pipeline Simulation with Snowflake

-This project simulates a defense-style ISR (Intelligence, Surveillance, Reconnaissance) data pipeline using Snowflake.
+This project simulates an ISR (Intelligence, Surveillance, Reconnaissance) data pipeline using Snowflake.
 It models how UAV telemetry data can be ingested, transformed, and visualized in real time to support mission-critical decision-making.

 ---

-## 🧭 Scenario
+## Scenario

-A joint operations center receives telemetry from 10 ISR sensors (e.g., MQ-9 Reaper UAVs).
-The goal is to:
+A joint operations center receives telemetry from 10 ISR sensors ( MQ-9 Reaper UAVs).
 - Ingest raw JSON payloads into Snowflake via Snowpipe
-- Transform and enrich the data for operational analysis
+- Transform the data for operational analysis
 - Enable real-time dashboards and mission replay

 ---

-## 🛠️ Architecture Overview
+## Architecture Overview

 ![Architecture Diagram](docs/architecture_diagram.png)

 **Flow:**
 1. UAV sensors drop JSON files into AWS S3
 2. Snowpipe auto-ingests into a raw staging table
-3. SQL transformations normalize and enrich the data
+3. SQL transformations normalize and enrich the data by adding other Intel sources (thresher)
-4. Materialized views expose mission alerts
+4. Show results of Query in a materialized views for mission alerts
 5. Streamlit dashboard visualizes real-time ISR activity

 ---

-## 📂 Folder Structure
+## Folder Structure

 - `sql/`: Snowflake DDL and transformation scripts
 - `data/`: Sample UAV JSON payloads